-The most famous graves at Woodlawn are that of Etienne Guittard (founder of Guittard Chocolate), and Emperor Norton (Joshua Abraham Norton) -- iconic figure in San Francisco history
+The most famous graves at Woodlawn are that of Etienne Guittard (founder of Guittard Chocolate), and Emperor Norton (Joshua Abraham Norton) -- an iconic figure in San Francisco history.

 You'll often hear that famous author Henry Miller is buried at Woodlawn.
 The confusion arises because of the fact that California cattle rancher Henry Miller is, in fact, interred at Woodlawn.
 The famous author, on the other hand, had his ashes spread at Big Sur -- the coastal retreat that's also home to the Henry Miller Library.

 Neptune Society Columbarium (San Francisco)